SublimeText/AdvancedNewFile/README.md

 ## Settings
 `alias`:

 A dictionary that contains a set of aliases tied to a directory.
-For each entry, the key represents the alias name and the value represents the path.
-Paths may be either absolute or relative.
-For absolute paths, use your system specific style (e.g. Windows `C:\\Users\\username\\Desktop`, *nix `/home/username/desktop/`.
-Relative paths are created from the location of the current view.
-If the current view does not exists on disk, then the base of the relative path is the home directory.
-You may also specify your alias from your home directory, by beginning your alias path with `~/`
+For more information, see [Aliases](https://github.com/skuroda/Sublime-AdvancedNewFile#aliases)

 `default_initial`: